-Many of the known result in scaling limits of invariant Young diagrams of randomized BBS (\cite{levine2017phase, kuniba2018large, kuniba2018randomized} and the present paper) concern rescaling of the first finite rows or columns.
-Is it possible to jointly scale the rows and columns and obtain proper two-sided limiting shape of the Young diagram as in the case of the Plancheral measure \cite{kerov1988combinatorics} \cite{ivanov2002kerov}?
-This question is not entirely obvious since the top rows (soliton numbers) obey the law of large numbers, whereas the top columns (soliton lengths) obey extreme value statistics.
+\textbf{Two-sided limiting shape of the Young diagrams.} Many of the known results in scaling limits of invariant Young diagrams of randomized BBS (\cite{levine2020phase, kuniba2020large, kuniba2018randomized} and the present paper) concern rescaling of the first finite rows or columns.
+Is it possible to jointly scale the rows and columns and obtain the proper two-sided limiting shape of the Young diagram as in the case of the Plancherel measure \cite{kerov1988combinatorics} \cite{ivanov2002kerov}?
+This question is not entirely obvious since the top rows (soliton numbers) obey the laws of large numbers, whereas the top columns (soliton lengths) obey extreme value statistics.